matheusneder/gemnsis/README.md

 	lein run

 Web application will listen to 8080 port.
-If this port is not available, edit [service.clj](service.clj) (service configuration section close to end of file) in order to change it.
+If this port is not available, edit [src/nukr/service.clj](src/nukr/service.clj) (service configuration section close to end of file) in order to change it.

 REST API routes are described in depth at the [REST API Routes](#rest-api-routes) section.
 You may use [nukr.postman_collection.json](nukr.postman_collection.json) to bootstrap [postman](https://www.getpostman.com/) pre-configurated to nukr REST API routes.